 Calories: 320 Total Fat: 15 g Carbohydrates: 15 g Protein: 30 g per serving

-Save Remember to serve immediately for the best texture and flavor.
+Remember to serve immediately for the best texture and flavor.

 Cooking Questions & Answers